Photonsters/photon-ui-mods/README.md

 - Switch the device to ethernet (Wireless/Ethernet button).
 - Enable the network (ON/OFF button).
 - Open the back access panel of your machine and connect a network cable to your switch or router.
-- The machine should aquire an IP adress and show it on the touchscreen.
+- The machine should acquire an IP address and show it on the touchscreen.